MysticalFire1315/CS-Sushi-Autotest-Suite/README.md

 ## Changelog
 ### 3 August 2022
+- Added test case for attempting to order a dish for an invalid customer
-Created repo and added initial test cases.
+- Created repo and added initial test cases.